nelc/futurex-openedx-extensions/.github/ISSUE_TEMPLATE/issue_template_feature.md

 ---
 name: Feature
 about: request a new feature a change on an existing feature, or a refactor
-title: "bug: set me please"
+title: "feat: set me please"
 ---

 ## Description: